greenelab/deep-review/sections/04_study.md

 solution could be to use domain adaptation methods where the model trains on a source cell type and uses unsupervised feature extraction methods to predict on a target cell type.
-TFImpute [@tag:Qin2017_onehot] predicts binding in new cell type-TF pairs, but the cell types must be in the training set for other TFs besides the target TF.
+TFImpute [@tag:Qin2017_onehot] predicts binding in new cell type-TF pairs, but the cell types must be in the training set for other TFs.
 This is a step in the right direction, but a more general domain transfer model across cell types would be more useful.

-Critically, deep learning can also provide useful biological insights into TF binding.
+Deep learning can also provide useful biological insights into TF binding.
 Lanchantin et al. [@tag:Lanchantin2016_motif] and Shrikumar et al.
 [@tag:Shrikumar2017_learning] developed tools to visualize TF motifs learned from TFBS classification tasks.
 Alipanahi et al. [@tag:Alipanahi2015_predicting] also introduced mutation maps, where they could easily mutate, add, or delete base pairs in a sequence and see how the model changed its prediction.
-This would be very time consuming in a lab setting but was easy to simulate using their model.
+Though time consuming to assay in a lab, this was easy to simulate the computational model.
 As we learn to better visualize and analyze the hidden nodes within deep learning models, our understanding of TF binding motifs and dynamics will likely improve.

 ### Promoters, enhancers, and related epigenomic tasks

-Identification of promoters and other cis-regulatory elements (CREs) presents an obvious use case for deep learning.
-Transcriptional control is undoubtedly a vital -- and early -- part of the regulation of gene expression.
+Transcriptional control is undoubtedly a vital, early part of the regulation of gene expression.
 An abundance of sequence and associated functional data (e.g. ENCODE [@tag:Consortium2012_encode] and ExAC [@doi:10.1038/nature19057]) exists across species.
-At the same time, studies of gene regulation have often focused on the protein (binding) rather than the promoter level [@doi:10.1093/bib/4.1.22], perhaps due to the ill-defined nature of CREs.
+At the same time, studies of gene regulation have often focused on the protein (binding) rather than the promoter level [@doi:10.1093/bib/4.1.22], perhaps due to the ill-defined nature of cis-regulatory elements (CREs).
 A promoter itself can be seen as an assemblage of "active" binding sites for transcription factors interspersed by less-characterized and perhaps functionally silent spacer regions.
 However, the sequence signals that control the start and stop of transcription and